 Become a steward of the land and adopt a part of your community today!

-This program gives you the opportunity to take ownership of your community and feel proud in the work you are doing!
-There are five different pathways to adopt an area of Durham.
+This program gives you the opportunity to take ownership of your community and feel proud of the work you are doing!
+There are six different pathways to adopt an area of Durham.

 Adopt a Tree